gbdev/pandocs/src/pixel_fifo.md

 Sprite fetching may be aborted if LCDC.1 is disabled while the PPU is fetching an object from OAM.
-This abortion lengthens mode 3 by the amount of cycles the previous instruction took plus the residual cycles left for the PPU to process.
+This abortion lengthens mode 3 by the amount of dots the previous instruction took plus the residual dots left for the PPU to process.
 When OAM fetching is aborted a pixel is [rendered](<#Pixel Rendering>), the [fetcher](<#FIFO Pixel Fetcher>) is advanced one step.
-This advancement lengthens mode 3 by 1 cycle if the current pixel is not 160.
+This advancement lengthens mode 3 by 1 dot if the current pixel is not 160.
 If the current pixel is 160 the PPU stops processing sprites because they won't be visible.